AtrCheema/SeqMetrics/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![HitCount](http://hits.dwyl.com/AtrCheema/TSErrors.svg)](http://hits.dwyl.com/AtrCheema/TSErrors)

-The purpose of this repository to collect all performance metrics or errors which can be calculated for time-series data, at one place.
+The purpose of this repository to collect various performance metrics or errors which can be calculated for time-series/sequential data, at one place.
 Currently only 1d data is supported.

 ## How to Install